Capturing the Page Curve and Entanglement Dynamics of Black Holes in Quantum Computers: R enyi entropy of the Hawking Radiation in Quantum Computers

 We also implement the swap-based many-body interference protocol, for the first time, in \texttt{ibm\_marrakesh}, a superconducting quantum computer.
 To overcome the limited qubit connectivity of the IBM device, we use the series of swap gates to bring the corresponding qubits closest to the ancilla qubit and execute the controlled-swap gate as described in Fig. \ref{fig:swap-protocol} (right).

 As we see from Fig. \ref{fig:page-curve-swap-protocol}, the numerical results from the Qiskit simulation of SWAP-MBI protocol and Statevector (exact) computations match very well.
-However, the results from \texttt{ibm\_marrakesh} disagree with the numerical results.
-We see that for the case of $N=8$ and four brickwall layers, the R\'enyi entropy of $N_{\mathrm{rad}}=1$ subsystem agrees with the numerical values, and for $N_{\mathrm{rad}}=2$ the results differ significantly from theoretical values.
-The SWAP-MBI protocol implementation leads to more circuit depths and \texttt{CNOT} counts compared to the RM protocol.
-In this case, for $N=4$ and 4 brickwall layers, the circuit depths are $\{176, 231, 281, 335\}$ and \texttt{CNOT} gate counts are $\{181, 201, 226, 258\}$ for subsystem sizes $N_{\mathrm{rad}}=1,2,3,4$, respectively.
-The quantum circuit executing the swap test of the SWAP-MBI protocol involves circuit depths of $\{55,110,160,214\}$ and \texttt{CNOT} gate counts $\{97,117,142,174\}$ for $N_{\mathrm{rad}}=1,2,3,4$ subsystem sizes, respectively.
-Therefore, we can see a significant increase in the circuit depth and total \texttt{CNOT} gate counts for the SWAP-MBI protocol compared to the RM protocol, which causes the SWAP-MBI protocol to perform poorly in the IBM devices.
+However, the results from \texttt{ibm\_marrakesh} disagree with the Statevector results when $N_{\mathrm{rad}}$ increases.
+We see from Fig. \ref{fig:swap-device} that the R\'enyi entropy of $N_{\mathrm{rad}}=1$ subsystem agrees with the numerical values for $N=4$, 6 and 8, but the results differ significantly from theoretical values for $N_{\mathrm{rad}}=3$.
+Actually, the implementation of the SWAP-MBI protocol leads to more circuit depths and \texttt{CNOT} counts compared to the RM protocol.
+In all cases of $N=4,\,6,\, 8$ in Fig. \ref{fig:swap-device}, the circuit depths are roughly $\{176, 231, 281\}$ for the subsystem size $N_{\mathrm{rad}}=1,2,3$, respectively.
+The quantum circuit executing the SWAP-MBI protocol's swap test involves circuit depths of $\{55,110,160\}$ for the subsystem sizes of the $N_{\mathrm{rad}}=1,2,3$, respectively.
+Therefore, we can see a significant increase in the circuit depth for the SWAP-MBI protocol compared to the RM protocol, which causes the SWAP-MBI protocol to perform poorly in the IBM devices.
 Moreover, the noise from the quantum computers could make the two copies of the quantum state deviate, contributing to the error.
 For this reason, the SWAP-MBI protocol warrants developing more optimized quantum circuits and investigations, which we set for future works.